 How much does a connected or smart home cost?

 The average cost of a full smart home is $840 on average.
 However, many individual products are available for much less.
 For example, a smart thermostat typically costs around $200 to $500 per device, plus between $100-300 for professional installation, and a small monthly fee.

 A simple smart speaker, a wireless speaker with a built-in voice assistant such as Amazon Echo or Google Home, on the other hand, may cost as little as $20-40 in addition to an annual subscription fee.
 A smart plug, which lets you remotely control on-off switches for any device, runs as low as $8.

 “When thinking about your smart home budget, consider what level of reliability and cybersecurity you want,” says Jessica Cahill, director of product marketing for AAA Smart Home Security.
 “More secure devices will cost more, but it is generally worth the extra expense.”

 What features should I look for?

 First, everything must be compatible.
 If not, your devices won’t work in harmony.
 The good news is that many popular devices sync with multiple ecosystems, such as Amazon Alexa, Google Assistant, and Samsung SmartThings.
-When you’re buying new smart home gear, check the product’s website or look for the “Works with…” sticker on the box.
+When you’re buying new smart home gear, check the product’s website.

 As far as what particular devices to buy, look for something that solves a clear need, makes your day easier, and integrates seamlessly with your lifestyle.
 Pick something you’ll regularly use.